alaw22/blog_aggregator/README.md

 # Gator

 `gator` is an RSS Feed aggregator built in Go.
-It uses `PostgreSQL` to store
+It uses `PostgreSQL` to store shortened versions of posts made by websites so you can keep up with your favorite feeds!

 # Installation

+There are a few prerequisites before we can get you up and moving.

 ## Go
 As mentioned this application is built with Go so if you don't already have the latest version of go installed you can go to